 Menthol can be an irritant for people with sensitive skin.
 People should stop using cough drops and consult a doctor if itching, burning, or swelling occurs after eating them.

 Some cough drops contain as much sugar as candy.
-This level of sugar may not be safe for people with blood sugar problems and diabetes.
+This sugar level may not be safe for people with blood sugar problems and diabetes.

-As with any vitamin, it should not be taken in excess amounts without a doctor’s approval.
+As with any product containing supplementary vitamins and minerals, people should not take them in excess amounts without a doctor’s approval.

-People should read the cough drop label before taking them to be sure of what they are ingesting.
+People should read the cough drop label before taking them to know what they are ingesting.

-Sometimes, however, a cough or a sore throat is a sign of a more serious health issue.
-People should see a doctor if symptoms last more than a few days or get worse.
-A severe cough, constant coughing, or a cough that produces blood or green or yellow mucus should be checked immediately.
+Sometimes, a cough or a sore throat is a sign of a more serious health issue.
+People should see a doctor if symptoms last more than a few days or worsen.
+A severe cough, constant coughing, or a cough that produces blood or green or yellow mucus requires emergency assistance.